 A favorite pastime of many people is to attend Sunday open houses, whether they're in the market to buy a home or they're just simply curious.
 Open houses also provide agents with a great way to meet potential clients who wander in off the street.

 A certain amount of etiquette is involved from both sides.
 You should understand the role of the agent who's holding the house open before you head out to explore someone else's home, and you'll want to avoid overstepping your bounds as well.

 What To Wear?

 Yes, an open house is an informal event, and there's certainly no need to break out your high heels or a tie.
 But try to avoid super casual attire like flip flops, bathing suit tops, seen-better-days sweatpants, and the like.
-You'll still gain admittance, but agents may not take you seriously if you are indeed looking to buy.
+You'll still gain admittance, but agents might not take you seriously if you are indeed looking to buy.

 To Ring the Bell or Not To Ring?

 Not all real estate agents host open houses in the same manner, so you can't always be sure who will answer the door.
 It could be the listing agent, a neighbor, a buyer's agent, or even the seller.

 Call out "Hello!" if you don't immediately see an agent.
 They might be otherwise occupied in another room.